Smeets & Graas logo

 What does Vitamin C do?

-Humans cannot synthesize vitamin C themselves and depend entirely on diet for vitamin C supply.
-Vitamin C is water-soluble and is distributed throughout the body with the highest concentration in the adrenal and pituitary glands.
-However, the greatest amount of vitamin C is found in liver and skeletal muscle due to its large size in relation to the entire body.
+Humans cannot synthesize vitamin C. We depend fully on food for our vitamin C intake.
+Vitamin C is water soluble and spreads through the entire body, with the highest concentration in the adrenal glands and the pituitary gland.
+The body stores the largest total amount of vitamin C in the liver and skeletal muscles because these organs take up a large part of our body mass.

-For the production of collagen and other connective tissue molecules, vitamin C is essential.
-Partly for this reason, vitamin C helps keep blood vessels healthy and elastic.
-All the tissues that give our body structure and strength such as the joints, tendons, skin, muscles (including the heart muscle), bones and connective tissues depend on the building activity of vitamin C, especially during periods of recovery.
+Vitamin C is essential for the production of collagen and other connective tissue molecules.
+Because of this, vitamin C helps keep blood vessels strong and flexible.
+All tissues that give the body structure and strength depend on vitamin C during growth and repair.
+These include the joints, tendons, skin, muscles (including the heart muscle), bones and connective tissue.

-In 1937, Briton Walter Norman Haworth was awarded the Nobel Prize in Chemistry for discovering the structure of vitamin C.
+In 1937, the British scientist Walter Norman Haworth received the Nobel Prize in Chemistry for discovering the structure of vitamin C.

 Good sources

-Good sources of vitamin C are citrus fruits, kiwis, strawberries, berries, Brussels sprouts, bell peppers, broccoli and other brassicas.
+Good sources of vitamin C include citrus fruits, kiwis, strawberries, berries, Brussels sprouts, bell peppers, broccoli and other types of cabbage.

-Contrary to popular belief, not all fruits are good sources of vitamin C. Apples and bananas, for example, are very poor sources.
-They contain only a few milligrams while one kiwi contains more than 100 mg.
-However, this does not mean that apples and bananas are not healthy.
-In fact, they contain many other healthy substances.
+Many fruits are not the strong vitamin C sources people assume them to be.
+Apples and bananas are poor sources.
+They contain only a few milligrams, while one kiwi contains more than 100 mg.
+This does not mean apples and bananas are unhealthy.
+They provide many other useful nutrients.

-Virtually all animal species can self-produce (synthesize) vitamin C in their bodies but humans, great apes and a few other animals cannot.
-This function was lost sometime in evolution, presumably during a period of abundance of vitamin C-rich foods.
+Most animals can produce vitamin C in their own body, but humans, great apes and a few other species cannot.
+This ability was lost somewhere in evolution, likely during a period when vitamin-C-rich food was easy to find.

-From a modern perspective, it is unfortunate that this ability has been lost: getting enough Vitamin C through the diet is not always easy, and vitamin C is really crucial for the functioning of a large number of processes throughout the body.
-Vitamin C is best known for its antioxidant function and its essential role in the production of collagen and other connective tissue molecules that provide the body's structure and strength.
+From a modern point of view, it is unfortunate that we lost this ability.
+Getting enough vitamin C from food is not always easy, and vitamin C is essential for many processes in the body.
+Vitamin C is best known for its antioxidant role and for supporting the production of collagen and other connective tissue molecules that give the body structure and strength.

 In its basic form, vitamin C consists of ascorbic acid.
-The word says it all: ascorbic acid is an acid (pH of 2.3) and, especially in somewhat higher doses, is not well tolerated by everyone.
+The name already shows it: ascorbic acid is an acid with a pH of 2.3, and many people do not tolerate this well, especially at higher intakes.

-Therefore, several non-acidic variants of vitamin C are available: Mineral-ascorbates, where it is bound to the minerals magnesium or calcium).
-And Ester-C, which is a special and patented form of calcium ascorbate that also contains substances that the body itself produces from vitamin C.
+Because of this, several non-acidic forms of vitamin C exist.
+These include mineral ascorbates, where vitamin C is bound to magnesium or calcium, and Ester-C, a patented form of calcium ascorbate that also contains compounds the body makes from vitamin C.

 Natural forms

-There is also a natural "full-spectrum" form containing not only vitamin C but also hundreds of additional plant substances derived from the tropical plants Camu camu, Amla, and Acerola.
-Synthetic and natural vitamin C are identical.
-But the big advantage of vitamin C in the form of a natural plant extract is the presence of those other substances.
-The most important of these are the bioflavonoids.
-These are active substances also found in fruits and vegetables.
+There is also a natural full-spectrum form that contains vitamin C along with hundreds of plant compounds from tropical plants such as camu-camu, amla and acerola.
+Synthetic and natural vitamin C are chemically identical.
+The advantage of plant-based vitamin C is the presence of extra compounds.
+The most important are bioflavonoids, which are also found in fruits and vegetables.

 Liposomal vitamin C